-The 2017 Annual Meeting of Stockholders of Ingredion Incorporated will be held at the Westbrook Corporate Center Meeting Facility, which is located on the ground floor of the annex between Towers 2 and 5 of the Westbrook Corporate Center (near the southwesterly corner of the intersection of Cermak Road and Wolf Road), in Westchester, Illinois, on Wednesday, May 17, 2017, at 9:00 a.m., local time, for the following purposes:
+The 2018 Annual Meeting of Stockholders of Ingredion Incorporated will be held at the Equity Conference Center, which is located on the ground floor of the annex between Towers 2 and 5 of the Westbrook Corporate Center (near the southwesterly corner of the intersection of Cermak Road and Wolf Road), in Westchester, Illinois, on Wednesday, May 16, 2018, at 9:00 a.m., local time, for the following purposes:

-- to elect the ten director nominees who are named in the attached proxy statement, all of whom are directors whose terms as directors are expiring at the annual meeting, to serve as directors for a term of one year, - to approve, by advisory vote, the compensation of the company's "named executive officers," - to recommend, by advisory vote, whether to have stockholders vote to approve, by advisory vote, the compensation of the company's "named executive officers" every year, every two years or every three years, - to ratify the appointment of KPMG LLP as the independent registered public accounting firm of the company and its subsidiaries, in respect of the company's operations in 2017 and - to transact other business, if any, that is properly brought before the meeting or any adjournment or adjournments thereof.
+- to elect the 11 director nominees who are named in the attached proxy statement, all of whom are directors whose terms as directors are expiring at the annual meeting, to serve as directors for a term of one year, - to approve, by advisory vote, the compensation of the company's "named executive officers," - to ratify the appointment of KPMG LLP as the independent registered public accounting firm of the company and its subsidiaries, in respect of the company's operations in 2018 and - to transact other business, if any, that is properly brought before the meeting or any adjournment or adjournments thereof.

-Stockholders of record at the close of business on March 21, 2017 will be entitled to vote at the meeting and at any adjournment or adjournments of the meeting.
+Stockholders of record at the close of business on March 19, 2018 will be entitled to vote at the meeting and at any adjournment or adjournments of the meeting.